The Merchant's Guild

 • Security: Every shop will receive a Tier 5 Lock for one container, in which they can keep their coin or valuables.
 The Merchant’s Guild reacts swiftly with extreme prejudice (in-game) to reprimand criminal activity visited on its members doing business, up to and including (in-game) force—petitions of complaint should be directed to the Guildmaster.
 However, you theoretically can be targeted, especially in adventures and quests, so make sure you are careful!

-• Overtime: Working double the Minimum Working Time at an event earns you an NPC bonus skill point.
+• Overtime: Working double the Minimum Working Time at an event earns you a bonus skill point.
 For example: 3 hours at a day event, 6 hours at a campout, 9 hours at a Festival.
 Working time is counted individually.
 If an Owner and Apprentice works together 4 hours at a campout, and the Apprentice stays on for four hours after the Owner leaves, only the Apprentice receives the extra skill point.
-This skill point does not stack with one conferred for NPCing.

 At the beginning of every season, an Owner may choose a number of benefits for their shop and/or employees for the next three months.
 The amount is equal to 1 + 1 per three events an Owner or Co-Owner has worked, whatever is higher (maximum 4 perks).